Powerspace/scala-openrtb/README.md

 ```

 ## Usage
-To laverage ScalaOpenRTB we have to define our bid request/response extensions and their decoders:
+To leverage ScalaOpenRTB we have to define our bid request/response extensions and their decoders:

 ```scala
 object CustomSerdeModule extends SerdeModule {